 About This SiteAbout www.roverp5.com...

-A large part of the enjoyment I get from classic cars is in experiencing them as they were when they were manufactured, including all their strengths and charms, weaknesses and faults.
-I’m not against modifying cars, and I certainly believe cars are meant to be used as much as possible and not just polished and preened for shows, but I do think ‘improvements’ should generally be avoided unless for safety or to correct a major issue that might limit the cars usage.
+A large part of the enjoyment I get from classic cars is experiencing them as they were when they were manufactured.
+This includes all their strengths and charms, weaknesses and frustrations.
+I’m not against modifying cars, and I certainly believe cars are meant to be used as much as possible and not just polished and preened for shows.
+But I do think ‘improvements’ should generally be avoided unless for safety or to correct a major issue that might limit the cars usage.
 Obviously over time some parts become hard to source, so ingenuity is needed to try to stay as close to the original design as possible.

 It’s generally true that with classic cars, originality is valued far more than modification, so investing time and money in keeping things standard and ‘doing things right’ is rewarded in the market as well.

-I also collect period brochures, magazines, books and accessories, and enjoy researching and writing about the cars and the period they were designed and made, including their wider place in the car industry and British society.
+I also collect period brochures, magazines, books and accessories.
+Researching and writing about the cars and the period they were designed and made is another interest of mine, including their wider place in the car industry and British society.
 Over time the site will become a bit more than a classic car site.

 Please Subscribe via Email to be notified of updates and news, and share on social media.